Go Green Week 2021 created new opportunities with lasting impact and reached a global audience.

 Highlights included a how-to on making compost bins from recyclable materials, a live student cook along session with Chartwells chef Andrew Walker (read more here), and an inspiring talk from Dr. Győző Molnár on how to follow a healthy and balanced plant-based diet.

 We launched the Too Good To Go, the mobile app fighting food waste all around the world.
 Read more about how the university is participating in the global food waste movement through its partnership with Too Good To Go here.

 Health and wellbeing

-With this year’s Go Green Week taking place during the Covid-19 pandemic, it was important to recognise the serious wellbeing challenges that many have faced this year due to lockdown.
+With this year’s Go Green Week taking place during the Covid-19 pandemic, it was important to recognise the serious well-being challenges that many have faced this year due to the lockdown.

 To support students living in halls during Covid-19, students ran an online wellness workshop which included ideas on how to combat loneliness and manage stress.
-From taking regular walks, to practicing grounding techniques, this workshop covered several methods for improving mental wellbeing and was well received by the many students who attended.
+From taking regular walks, to practising grounding techniques, this workshop covered several methods for improving mental well-being and was well-received by the many students who attended.

 The university also welcomed Rosie Rayner-Law to discuss the EU-funded ‘SU-Eatable Life’ project.
 In this discussion, Rosie shared insights from the project which aims to reduce the environmental impact related to our food choices by engaging citizens to adopt a healthier and more sustainable diet.

 Through communicating the carbon impacts of different meals, Rosie gave participants valuable insights into planning nutritious and environmentally sustainable meals whilst also launching the greenApes website, a platform for rewarding sustainable actions and ideas.